alexbraga/dsmeta/README.md

 # Go to the server folder
 $ cd dsmeta/server

-# Install the dependencies
+# Install the dependencies and build the application
-$ mvn dependency:resolve
+$ mvn install

 # Compile and run the application
 $ mvn spring-boot:run
 ```

-- Alternatively, open `dsmeta/server` with your preferred IDE and run `DsmetaApplication.java`
+- Alternatively, open `dsmeta/server` with your preferred IDE and run `DsmetaApplication.java`.

-- The server will start at `localhost:8080`
+- The server will start at `localhost:8080` by default.

 #### API Endpoints